U-Alberta/NLPWorkbench/README.md

 Please refer to our [paper](https://aclanthology.org/2023.eacl-demo.3/), [poster](docs/poster.pdf), [slides](docs/slides.pdf) or [video](https://vimeo.com/801006908).

 ### Changelog
+#### Jul 30
+* The UI has a fresh new design.
+A new search bar is added for easier navigation.
+The admin portal is integrated with the main interface.
+* New feature: run inference using any huggingface model.
+* New documents can be imported from URL.
+* Updated model: AMRBART updated to -v2
+#### May 08
-* May 8: We revamped the admin portal (`/admin`) to support collection creation, browsing, deletion and population.
+* We revamped the admin portal (`/admin`) to support collection creation, browsing, deletion and population.
 Documents can be imported into a collection from Bing search.

 ## Deployment
 Docker is the preferred way of deployment.